Suining

 Suining (遂宁 (遂寧); Sichuanese Pinyin: Xu4nin2; Sichuanese pronunciation: [ɕy˨˦nin˨˩]; Sùiníng (Sui-ning)) is a prefecture-level city of eastern Sichuan province in Southwest China.
-In 2002, Suining had a population of 658,798.
+According to the 2020 census, Suining had a population of 2,814,196, with 1,612,641 living in built up(or metro) areas.

 Geography and climate

 Suining is located in the center of the Sichuan Basin and on the central reaches of the Fu River, bordering Chongqing, Guang'an and Nanchong to the east, Neijiang and Ziyang to the south, the provincial capital of Chengdu to the west, and Deyang and Mianyang to the north.
 Its prefecture, or administrative, area ranges in latitude from 30° 10' 50" to 31° 10' 50" N, or 108.9 km and in longitude from 105° 03' 26" to 106° 59' 49" E, or 90.3 km.
 While much of the prefecture is mountainous, the urban area itself, which occupies 40 km2, is located on flat land.

 Suining has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is largely mild and humid, with four distinct seasons.
 Winter is short, mild, and foggy, though actual precipitation is low.
 January averages 6.6 °C, and while frost may occur, snow is rare.
 Summers are long, hot and humid, with the daily average in July and August around 27 °C, with August being slightly warmer.
 Rainfall is light in winter and can be heavy in summer, and 75% of the annual total occurs from May to September.